NaraS91/myTRPG/README.md

 # myTRPG
 trpg in a very early stage

-project is not abandoned.
+Project is not abandoned.
-The big gap in commits is because im working on my character modelling skills for the game
+I am focusing more on the game design and art now.